COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_2/api.md

 * Make sure to URI-encode query parameter values when needed.
 * The backend must be running at the defined base URI for requests to succeed.

-Let me know if you'd like a PDF or markdown version of this.

 # startUp